matthew-0x/task_manager/README.md

 # task_manager
+Important: Development of this project is in progress and not complete.
-a MERN based task manager application.
+This is a MERN based task manager application.